 What is Ram?

 Ram Access Memory is volatile.
 That means data is retained in Ram as long as the computer is on, but it is lost when the computer is turned off.
-When the computer is rebooted, the OS and other files are reloaded into Ram, usually from as HDD or SDD.
+When the computer is rebooted, the OS and other files are reloaded into Ram, usually from an HDD or SDD.

-Function of RAM (Random Access Memory)
+The function of RAM (Random Access Memory)

 A computer also works this way.
-If RAM (Random Access Memory) fills up, the compute’s processor must repeatedly go to the hard disk to overlay the old data in RAM (Random Access Memory) with new data.
+If RAM (Random Access Memory) fills up, the computer’s processor must repeatedly go to the hard disk to overlay the old data in RAM (Random Access Memory) with new data.
 This processor slows process slows the computer’s operation.

 How does RAM work?